Dellyjoe/RTC_Light_Timer/README.md

 - [x] Put "Blink without delay" function code into a class and separate .cpp and .h header files
 - [x] Change name on LED file to Timer, and update that information on github with the right name change
 - [x] Have OLED display new infromation without clearing the whole display i.e without blinking
+- [ ] Decide what RTC function to go with.
+Set automatically or set by button press/pot change
 - [ ] Get RTC working and displayed on the OLED
 - [ ] Get OLDE and Pot function to display only after pot vaule has changed
-- [ ] Strip away all code that isn't necessary
+- [x] Strip away all code that isn't necessary

 Functionality:
 - [ ] Display current time on OLED
 - [x] Use Blink without delay funtion for relay timer
+- [ ] Use toggle switch to interrupted the OLED to display set timer, set clock
 - [ ] Have the ability to navagate through the OLED with a press of a button, with hold ability
 - [ ] Being able to Display current time and timer
 - [ ] When timer setpoint = time throw relay to turn on a LED light for 12 hours